-However, now anyone with an interest in helping others improve their overall quality of life through enhanced knowledge about their bodies’ capabilities might consider working toward becoming licensed clinicians so they too can provide these services without having direct accession.
+However, now anyone with interest in helping others improve their overall quality of life through enhanced knowledge about their bodies’ capabilities might consider working toward becoming licensed clinicians so they too can provide these services without having direct accession.

 How can I get connected with a Wellness Pharmacy?